Teo-Asinari/ML_DIY/README.md

 ## Documentation
 It is a simple MLP with 3 layers.
 The first two are linear with ReLU activation (2 neurons each) and the last is a single neuron sigmoid layer.
-It is being trained on a simplified 2-D version of the iris dataset, found here data/iris2d.csv.
+It is being trained on a simplified 2-D version of the iris dataset: data/iris2d.csv.

 The full derivation of the backward pass updates is explained in docs/models/MultiLayerPerceptron/BackpropagationDerivation.pdf.